KohlovaK/AzureSentinelMap/README.md

 For the next steps, it is necessary to get geolocation API key (to get geo data of the attackers) - after signing up into ipgeolocation.io, I got my API key.

 <b>6.
-Turnning off Windows Firewall on VM:</b>  <br/>
+Turning off Windows Firewall on VM:</b>  <br/>
 To make VM more discoverable on the Internet, I turned off Windows firewall - on all Domain, Private and Public profile.

 <img src="https://snipboard.io/1yUhjT.jpg" height="80%" width="80%" alt="turningOff_firewall"/>

 <b>7.
 Downloading Powershell Script:</b>  <br/>
-I copied the Powershell script from <a href="https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1">Github link</a> from Josh Madakor (the creator of the tutorial) and pasted it into Powershell ISE on my VM.
+I copied the Powershell script from the <a href="https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1">Github link</a> from Josh Madakor (the creator of the tutorial) and pasted it into Powershell ISE on my VM.
 I pasted my API key (which I mentioned above) into the script and then run it.
-The script looks through Event Viewer, grabs all the events which falied to log in (Event ID 4625), takes their IP addresses, sends them to ipgeolocation.io, gets geo data and creates the new log file, named: "failed_rdp.log", where we can see the data.
+The script looks through Event Viewer, grabs all the events which failed to login (Event ID 4625), takes their IP addresses, sends them to ipgeolocation.io, gets geo data and creates the new log file, named: "failed_rdp.log", where we can see the data.
 When script runs we can see the "purple" outputs, which represent failed events.

 <img src="https://snipboard.io/PYBRkF.jpg" height="80%" width="80%" alt="powershell"/>